-Clayton is a decidedly white-collar city, with fully 92.49% of the workforce employed in white-collar jobs, well above the national average.
+Clayton is a decidedly white-collar city, with fully 88.87% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clayton is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Clayton who work in management occupations (19.77%), office and administrative support (13.74%), and business and financial occupations (12.66%).
+There are especially a lot of people living in Clayton who work in management occupations (21.24%), business and financial occupations (12.89%), and office and administrative support (12.05%).

 Also of interest is that Clayton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Clayton telecommute to their jobs.
-Overall, about 8.98% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.57% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Clayton is a great place for families with children to consider.
-First of all, many other families with children live here, making Clayton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Clayton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Clayton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Clayton’s overall crime rate is lower than average for the country.

 Despite being a small city, Clayton has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

-Clayton is a somewhat ethnically-diverse city.
+Clayton is a very ethnically-diverse city.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be White, followed by Asian.
-Important ancestries of people in Clayton include Irish, English, Italian, and European.
+Important ancestries of people in Clayton include German, English, Italian, and European.

 The most common language spoken in Clayton is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Persian.